• Skip to primary navigation

 Tougher cuts of meat, such as flap steak or bottom round, can be marinated for longer to ensure they get tender.
 However, try not to marinate the meat longer than overnight.

-Marinade For Beef Kabobs
+Marinade For Beef Kabob Recipe

 I use my Steak Marinade Recipe when making beef kebobs.
 It's a simple recipe that never fails to add flavor to grilled meat.
 The main ingredients are: